krstalacam/Synkron-Control-Your-PC/README.md

 **Package ID:** `com.lonelyfrog.synkron`
 **Tagline:** Manage Your Computer from All Your Devices!

 Synkron is a powerful and user-friendly multi-platform application that enables you to remotely control your computer and other devices.
-Whether you're using Android, Windows or Linux, Synkron keeps you connected with secure, fast, and reliable communication.
+Whether you're using Android, Windows, Synkron keeps you connected with secure, fast, and reliable communication.

 ---